Amneal Pharmaceuticals: Formation of Amneal Pharmaceuticals Inc

+In August 2019, co-founders Chirag and Chintu Patel became co-CEOs of the company, while Paul Meister served as chairman.
+The Patel brothers focused on more investment into specialized drugs using the 505(b)(2) regulatory process, while continuing to expand the company's generic pipeline.

 In December 2019, Amneal announced it had entered into an agreement to acquire a majority interest in AvKARE, a private label provider of generic pharmaceuticals in the US federal agency sector.
 Under the agreement, AvKARE would continue to operate as an independent subsidiary of Amneal.

-As of June 2020, co-founders Chirag and Chintu Patel served as co-CEOs of the company, while Paul Meister served as chairman.

 In January 2021, the business announced it would acquire 98% of Kashiv BioSciences LLC and its drug delivery platforms.

+In November 2021, Amneal acquired Punishka Healthcare and expanded its capacity to manufacture injectable medicines in Punishka's 293,000 sq. foot manufacturing facility near Ahmedabad, India.

 In January 2022, Amneal announced it would acquire Saol Therapeutics Baclofen franchise for around $83.5 million, plus future royalties.